 12. Eat the Shells

 Yes, YOU can eat eggshells!
-To eat eggshells, you need to clean the eggshells with hot water and soap thoroughly.
+To eat eggshells, you need to clean them with hot water and soap thoroughly.
 Let them air dry and crush the shells into a powder.
 The powder can then be stored in a glass jar or any airtight container.

 To use the eggshell powder, sprinkle it onto your food as a calcium supplement.
 It’s known to help those suffering from diarrhea, human and animal.